elchininet/custom-sidebar/README.md

 | partials              | Object                          | no       | An object containing fragments of code that can be included in your templates.
 Consult [the partial section](#partials) for more info |
 | extendable_configs    | Object                          | no       | An object containing extendable configurations (check [extendable configurations section](#extendable-configurations)) |
 | extend_from           | String or String[]              | no       | Indicates if the configuration should extend from extendable configrations (check [extendable configurations section](#extendable-configurations)) |

->[!TIP]
->These options are intended for advanced users.
-They are not strictly necessary.
-Do not use them if they result confusing to you or if you don't understand their usage.

 #### Order items properties